-Steeped in age old legends and traditions, the magic land of the Centaurus is enthralling at any season.
-But when snow comes, the mountain and the sea blend together under a white blanket; and the landscape metamorphosizes into a picture perfect, winter wonderland: Sugar frosted pine trees; crisp, clear atmosphere; smoke wafting gently out of chimney tops; the smell of cookies and pastries permeating the air; rosy cheeked children flushed with anticipation of the upcoming festivities… Indeed Christmas in Pelion is an unforgettable experience, as here, the Yuletide spirit finds a most abundant, all senses expression.
+Steeped in age old legends and traditions, the magic land of the Centaurus is enthralling in any season.
+But when the snow and festive season arrives, the mountain and the sea blend together under a white blanket; and the landscape metamorphosizes into a picture perfect and winter wonderland: Sugar frosted pine trees; crisp, clear atmosphere; smoke wafting gently out of chimney tops; the smell of cookies and pastries permeating the air; rosy cheeked children flushed with anticipation of the upcoming festivities… Indeed Christmas in Pelion is an unforgettable experience, as here, the Yuletide spirit finds a most abundant, all senses expression.

 The 12 days of Christmas in Pelion

 Meticulously observed by the locals -and perhaps some lucky visitors too- at the epicenter of the 12 days of Christmas in Pelion lie several time honored customs and traditions.
 Amongst the most famous and well know is the “feeding of the water fountain”: On Christmas and New Year’s Eves, girls get up at dawn and head towards their village’s nearest water fountain, in order to “steal” the “silent water” (so called because they are forbidden to speak throughout the duration of their mission).
 The girl that manages to get there first is believed to have ample luck in the forthcoming year.
 The ritual then involves the girls “feeding” the fountain with butter and honey, bread and cheese and olive branches, as they wish for good luck in abundance.
 Subsequently they collect (i.e. “steal”) some water from the fountain and bring it back home.
 They remain silent until they drink from this water; with which they also spray their houses for good luck.